iamporag/wallpaper_setter/README.md

-# wallpaper_plugin

-# wallpaper_plugin
+# wallpaper_setter

-`wallpaper_plugin` is a Flutter plugin that allows you to set wallpapers from a URL or asset on Android devices.
+`wallpaper_setter` is a Flutter plugin that allows you to set wallpapers from a URL or asset on Android devices.
 It uses the **default Android system wallpaper picker UI** to set wallpapers for:

 - Home screen